-Opening times for 2014 are from Saturday 5 April to 1 November (weather and events permitting) on Saturdays, Bank Holidays (excluding Good Friday) and during the school spring, summer and autumn holidays from 11am - 5pm, last entry at 4.30pm.
-The tower is not open on Sundays.
+Opening times for 2014 until 1 November (weather and events permitting) on Saturdays, Bank Holidays (excluding Good Friday) and during the school spring, summer and autumn holidays from 11am - 5pm, last entry at 4.30pm.
+The tower is not normally open on Sundays, however in August it will be open from 12.30pm - 3.30pm, last entry 3pm.
 On some days within this period the tower is closed or only open during certain times - if you are visiting the Cathedral specifically to climb the tower please phone in advance to check opening times - 01905 732900.

 Holiday opening times: